tgoossens/tinythinfilm/README.md

 # Experimental
 ## Perfectly reflecting boundaries approximation (Experimental)
 Estimate filter response for perfectly reflective boundaries.
+This limit case is meant as an exploratory limit case to understand some of the discrepancies of the diffraction model for small pixels.

+See also 'Validation' and 'examples'

 ## 3D Simulation (Not yet validated)
 These scripts are a generalization of the equations developed and validated for the 2D case.
 Numerical and experimental validation for the focused light cases